-First Nation community infrastructure
+First Nations community infrastructure

 To learn more about how to access this funding, contact your Indigenous Services Canada (ISC) regional office to make sure your community infrastructure proposals are included in your First Nation Infrastructure Investment Plan.

 ISC works with First Nations governments and communities to support adequate and sustainable housing, clean drinking water and community infrastructure such as schools, roads and wastewater systems, which are essential to healthy, safe and prosperous communities.

 Ongoing and completed infrastructure projects in First Nations communities across Canada.

 Learn how ISC helps First Nations provide sustainable housing on reserve.

 Find out how the Government of Canada works with First Nations to end long-term drinking water advisories and improve water and wastewater systems on reserve.

 Find out how ISC works with First Nations to provide financial and advisory assistance to First Nations in the development of education facilities.